To change a generation’s attitude to food and empower young people to lead healthier and more independent lives.

 We achieve this through teaching young people about the value and provenance of food and how to cook simple, healthy, and cost effective meals from scratch.
-Our residential courses for teenagers and home leavers combine teaching with hands-on experience of
+Our residential courses for young people combine teaching with hands-on experience of:

 — Growing and sourcing ingredients directly from the field

 — Preparing and cooking meals for each other

 Root Camp was formed in reaction to an increasingly urbanised society, where there is a disconnection between our food and its source.
 Our over-reliance on processed food full of hidden ingredients, combined with a less active lifestyle, has led to a younger generation challenged with obesity and other diet-related health issues.

 We are committed to a socially diverse and inclusive approach.
 We provide support for people from lower income families to attend, as this is where health problems are most severe.
 We have also found that diverse groups are the best way to achieve changes in attitude and behaviour.